 Full-time PRS students are encouraged to achieve Transfer (the first Milestone) to DPhil status in their third term, which involves passing an examined course and assessors approving a Transfer paper.
 Part-time PRS students will take their examined course in their first year which normally involves sitting an exam (or fulfilling other assessment requirements, depending on the specific course) in their third term.
 They will then continue with the rest of the Transfer of Status process in their second year and can resit the exam if necessary in their sixth term.
-ODID prefers students to have completed their Transfer by the end of Trinity Term, therefore they should submit the full application for Transfer of Status in 2nd Week of Trinity Term.
+ODID prefers students to have completed their Transfer of Status in 2nd Week of Trinity Term.
 University rules allow PRS status to continue for up to four terms for full-time students and up to eight terms for part-time students (special permission is required for extra time), but delaying Transfer to the fourth (or eighth) term should be avoided if at all possible.